Aniket-J/Aniket-J.github.io/hobbies.md

 I haven't been doing it for long, though.
 I started in June 2021 but I was set back by a slip that ruined my ankle.
 Still recovering from it, but I tend to climb with much more precision now because of this!

-Currently climbing V4-5s.
-See attached picture below for one of my current projects.

 {% include figure.html image="/assets/images/Hobbies_climbing_project.jpeg" caption="Current project (V4).
 Start is with hands on the holds circled green.
 The finish is a bit sketchy and it's a tad hard on the fingers." width="800" height="1000" %}

-Climbing is a major part of my life now and I use it as a way to organize my thoughts and go to a zen place.
-It's truly magical and discovering this sport has been a life-changing experience for me.

-[Here's a link to my Instagram page](https://www.instagram.com/climbing_aniketj/) where I upload almost weekly.
-Feel free to have a look and DM me if you wish to do so!

 # Coffee